 Patent Law in the United States

-Patents have been in the news recently as Amazon.com and other Internet companies have used
+Patents have been in the news recently as Apple and other technology companies have used

 patents to obtain monopoly rights in certain inventions.
 Although many object to anyone having a

-monopoly on an idea or invention, such monopoly rights have always been a fundamental part of the
+monopoly on an idea or invention, such rights have always been a fundamental part of the

 The importance of granting monopolies for new inventions has been recognized in the United States